tom-seddon/b2/doc/Overview.md

 To load a disc without auto-booting, go to `Drive 0` or `Drive 1` on the `File` menu instead, and use `Disc image...` or `In-memory disc image...`.

-Or, to create a new blank disc, use `New disc image` or `New in-memory disc image`.
+Or, to create a new disc, use `New disc image` or `New in-memory disc image`, and select the file to save it to.
+(This applies to the in-memory case as well, so the file is ready on disk to save the data to.)
+You have the option of creating blank disks of various kinds, and copies of the various Welcome disks.

 ## Change config